 When the IRB reviews research that affects the risk to pregnant women, human fetuses, neonates of uncertain viability, or nonviable neonates; children; or individuals lacking consent capacity, at least one individual (IRB member or consultant) who is knowledgeable about or experienced in working with such subjects must be present at the meeting or provide written comments.
 When the IRB reviews research involving prisoners as subjects, at least one individual (IRB member) who is knowledgeable about or experienced in working with prisoners must be present at the meeting.

 Any IRB member or consultant present at a meeting who has a conflicting interest in a matter cannot vote on that matter and must be absent from the meeting during the deliberation and voting.
 He/she can, however, be in attendance to present information or answer questions as requested by the IRB.
-Examples of conflicting interests include:
+Conflicting interests include:

-- Financial interest as defined by the IU Policy on Financial Conflicts of Interest in Research
+- Significant financial interest as defined by the IU Policy on Conflicts of Interest and Commitment

 - Certain non-financial interests, including having supervision over the PI of the project or participating in a project that is in direct competition with the project